 TGbe Editor: Change the paragraph below of this subclause as follows (#CID 8178):

-The TID-To-Link Mapping field contains zero, one, or two TID-To-Link Mapping elements as specified in 9.4.2.295d (TID-To-Link Mapping element) in order to suggest a preferred mapping.
-It contains one or two TID-To-Link Mapping elements if the Status Code is set to 134 (PREFERRED_TID_TO_LINK_MAPPING_SUGGESTED).
-Otherwise, it does not contain a TID-To-Link Mapping element.
-When it contains two TID-To-Link Mapping elements, the Direction subfield in one of the TID-To-Link Mapping elements is set to 0 (Downlink) and the Direction subfield in the other of the TID-To-Link Mapping elements is set to 1 (Uplink).
+The TID-To-Link Mapping field contains one, or two TID-To-Link Mapping elements if the Status Code is set to 134 (PREFERRED_TID_TO_LINK_MAPPING_SUGGESTED).
+Otherwise, it does not contain any TID-To-Link Mapping elements.
+When it contains two TID-To-Link Mapping elements, the Direction subfield in one of the TID-To-Link Mapping elements is set to 0 and the Direction subfield in the other of the TID-To-Link Mapping elements is set to 1.(#8178)

 9.6.35.4 TID-To-Link Mapping Teardown frame format